ilanshom/adaptiveMSA/README.md

 This repository contains the code for adaptiveMSA, a modified version of UPP that uses J-score instead of bitscore, along with a multi-armed bandit adaptive approach for assigning query sequences to HMMs.
-The repository for the original UPP code is here: https://github.com/smirarab/sepp
+The repository for the original UPP code is here: https://github.com/smirarab/sepp The scripts using this software package to obtain the results in the paper "Fast Multiple Sequence Alignment via Multi-Armed Bandits" are given in the folder "Fast Multiple Sequence Alignment via Multi-Armed Bandits - scripts".

 ## Installation